aamirsattar15/sentiment_analysis_using_imdb_reviews/readme.md

 1. **Data Cleaning**: Handling missing values, correcting data types, and preparing the data for analysis.
 2. **Exploratory Data Analysis (EDA)**: Initial exploration of the dataset to identify trends and patterns.
 3. **Visualizations**: Creating visual representations of the data to better understand relationships and distributions.
-4. **Modeling (if applicable)**: Applying machine learning models to predict movie ratings or classify movies into genres.
+4. **Modeling**: Applying machine learning models to predict movie ratings or classify movies into genres.

 ## Requirements
 - Python 3.x